pivot-access-ltd/bma-offline-docs/originals/concepts-and-terms-785.md

 3. User data - data provided by end users or cloud administrators to initialise the instance.
 This completely optional data can be anything from shellscripts to highly-structured cloud-config data that trigger cloud-init's built-ins.

 4. Vendor data - data provided by cloud platform vendors; this is identical (in principle) to user data, but derived from a different source.
 In practice, vendor data usually handle things that users wouldn't normally specify, such as mirror setup, NTP service management, etc.

-<a href="#heading--lxd-tutorials"><h2 id="heading--lxd-tutorials">An extended LXD tutorial</h2></a>

-<a href="#heading--lxd-basic-install"><h3 id="heading--lxd-basic-install">Basic LXD installation</h3></a>

-<a href="#heading--lxd-basic-network-config"><h3 id="heading--lxd-basic-network-config">LXD basic network configuration</h3></a>

-1. make sure lxdbr0 IP address is captured
-2. go edit the *container's* /etc/netplan file
-3. netplan apply
-4. set up a new user same name as one on host who has an ssh public key
-5. make sure sshd is running on the container
-6. copy id_rsa.pub to .ssh dir on user's homedir on container
-7. copy id_rsa.pub to authorized_keys in .ssh dir in user's homedir on container
-8. test ssh